 Some applications like Evernote have the Fast Share option enabled by default.
 It is shown by the symbol of a lightning bolt on top of the icon.
 In the case of Evernote, Fast Share directly uploads the information instead of creating a note.
 It simply skips a step for a faster upload.

 Simultaneous sharing using Andmade Share has lots of benefits – I can share a snap in Instagram, Facebook, Twitter, and Picasa in one go.
 I can send a file to Dropbox and Gmail at one instant.
 And definitely, depending on your lineup of apps, you will have a few more unique uses of your own.

 Also read: Best Android Apps

-Andmade Share is one of those little gems that should be on every Android must-haves list…but isn’t.
+Andmade Share [No Longer Available] is one of those little gems that should be on every Android must-haves list…but isn’t.
 I hope this article helps it to find a place on yours.
 Try it out and give us a shout in the comments.

 Image Credit: Robot Businessman via Shutterstock